Raberj2/EL2020Final/README.md

 To login, in web browser, go to the pi address at port 2020.
 If you do not have a login already you can register a new one.
 After new user is registered, simply return to the login screen and enter credential then press deactivate.

 ## Prerequisite installations:<br />
+1. Turn on your pi and login
+2. These next two steps take a little bit of time so make sure you keep your pi plugged in, and connected to your WiFi
+3. Then run the following command, which will update your pi and take a few minutes: sudo apt-get update
+4. Now it’s time to upgrade your pi before we can install SQLite3!
+Run the following command which will take a few minutes: sudo apt-get upgrade
+5. Now it’s time to install SQLite3!
+Run the following command: sudo apt-get install sqlite3
+6. SQLite3 should take a minute or so to download so once it’s finished, you have it installed onto your pi!
+How to install Python onto your Raspberry Pi:

+1. Turn on your pi and login
+2. These next two steps take a little bit of time so make sure you keep your pi plugged in, and connected to your WiFi
+3. Then run the following command, which will update your pi and take a few minutes: sudo apt-get update
+4. Now it’s time to upgrade your pi before we can install Python!
+Run the following command which will take a few minutes: sudo apt-get upgrade
+5. In these next two steps, you will be installing python and python3 so you can use both!
+6. Run the following command to download python 2: sudo apt install python-pip
+7. Run the following command to download python 3: sudo apt install python3-pip How to install Git onto your Raspberry Pi:

+1. Turn on your pi and login
+2. These next two steps take a little bit of time so make sure you keep your pi plugged in, and connected to your WiFi
+3. Then run the following command, which will update your pi and take a few minutes: sudo apt-get update
+4. Now it’s time to upgrade your pi before we can install git!
+Run the following command which will take a few minutes: sudo apt-get upgrade
+5. Now that the pi is updated and upgraded, it’s time to install git!
+Run the following command: sudo apt-get install git
+6. Now that git is installed, let’s get it prepped to be used with you account!
+Run the following 3 commands: git config --global user.name "your username goes here”.                        git config --global user.email "your email goes here”.                                git config --global core.editor nano
+7. Now Git is installed and ready to use on your pi!

 ## Circuit Description:<br />
 Components Needed: <br />